PDOK/DEPRECATED_mapserver-wfs-postgis/README.md

 Regarding the second need, finding a usable Mapserver Docker image is a challenge.
 Most images expose the &map=...
 QUERY_STRING in the getcapabilities, don't run in fastcgi and are based on Apache.

 ## What will it do
 It will create an WFS-only Mapserver application run with a modern web application NGINX in which the map=..
-QUERY_STRING is fixed.
-The application will work best incombination with GDAL/OGR vector datasources like: [Geopackage](http://www.geopackage.org/) of SHAPE files.
+QUERY_STRING is fixed and the vector data source is (external) Postgis spatial database.

 ## Components
 This stack is composed of the following: